0xBitBuster/talking-chatgpt-extension/README.md

 ### Usage
 Go to `chrome://extensions` and upload the extension directory

-## Quick Note
-Due to a known chrome SpeechSynthesis bug, the TTS feature may sometimes stop after 15 seconds.

 ## Contributing
 Contributions are welcome!
 If you have a feature request or bug report, please open an issue.
 If you want to contribute code, please fork the repository and submit a pull request.